omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/dev_tools.md

 some everyday development tasks.
 These can help streamline the process of setting up and interacting with the API.

-The dev-tools are shipped as a CLI program that can be invoked via Poetry within the project.
-All of the commands will operate within the virtual environment set up by Poetry.
+The dev-tools are shipped as a CLI program that can be invoked via `uv` within the project.
+All of the commands will operate within the virtual environment set up by `uv`.

 ## Invoking `dev-tools`